MapperKeeper/mapperkeeper-geojson-spec/README.md

             // A description that shows up in the popup under the
             // header.
 A description should explain the feature.
             "description": "A description",

+            // OPTIONAL: default ""
+            // A valid address that can be used to navigate to the
+            // feature.
+            address: "A valid address",

             // OPTIONAL: default "medium"
             // specify the size of the marker. sizes